vincent-pradeilles/AutoMocker/README.md

 let mocked = mock(MyData.init) // a mocked instance has been created 🎉
 ```

+For the moment, AutoMocker supports initializers that take up to 6 arguments.

 ## Requirements

 Xcode 10+ & Swift 5.0